 At the end of the course the participants will be able to:

-• List two common social defenses against anxiety in the workplace.
+List some common social defences against anxiety in the workplace.

-• Describe the central importance of “self-as-container” in transforming “beta elements” into “alpha elements” in the workplace.
+Describe the central importance of “self-as-container” of anxiety in transforming “beta elements” into “alpha elements” in relationships and work.

-• Experience the central importance of the aforementioned unconscious processes in a small group.
+Experience some of the afore-mentioned unconscious processes in a small group.

-Barbara Williams, EdD, Director of Bureau Kensington, a psychoanalytically oriented organizational consulting practice; holds a Doctorate in Education from University of Toronto; Member of the International Society for the Psychoanalytic Study of Organizations, and Organization for Promoting Understanding of Organizations; Advisory Editor for the Journal of Organizational and Social Dynamics.
+Director of Bureau Kensington Consulting, a psychoanalytically oriented organizational consulting practice; Member of the International Society for the Psychoanalytic Study of Organizations, and Organization for Promoting Understanding of Organizations; Advisory Editor for the Journal of Organizational and Social Dynamics.
 Guest of the TPS.

 For more information about and for registration in the tps&i Extension Programs, Scientific Meetings, Training Programs, Study and Supervision groups and Special Presentations, please visit our website: torontopsychoanalysis.com or email [email protected]